-- 5 8 to the 20 March.
-Similarly, the movie confirms that the drifter 16539 placed in a zone further east, during the period running from the 20 March to the 27 March remains in a blue calm region, scarcely moving, consistent with AVISO data.
-The agreement between AVISO data and drifter motions supports the adequacy of AVISO to accurately describe the ocean motion. - 10 Satellite imagery provided to AMSA on the 20 March revealed objects that could have been possible debris of the missing Malaysia Airlines flight MH370.
-Subsequently, the search area was shifted 185 km to the south east of the original search area and the search efforts were focussed in this area from the 20 to the 27 March.
+Satellite imagery provided to AMSA on 20 March revealed objects that could have been possible debris of the missing Malaysia Airlines flight MH370.
+Subsequently, the search area was shifted 185 km to the southeast of the original search area and the search efforts were focused in this area from 20 to 27 March.
 This new search area is shown in Fig. 2b limited by a dashed line.
-The drifter 16539 is now the - 15 closest to the new search area.
-The gray shaded contour represents the advection of the presumed initial impact area along the 7th arc until the 27 March 2014, and the coloring at the background highlights for this day, by means of the M function, the Lagrangian skeleton.
-The figure suggests that according to AVISO the debris of a plane that crashed along the 7th arc could not have flowed to this region in this period of time, and thus the objects detected in this area should have had a different origin.
+Drifter 16539 is now the closest to the new search area.
+The gray shaded contour represents the advection of the presumed initial impact area along the seventh arc until 27 March 2014, and the coloring at the background highlights for this day, by means of the M function, the Lagrangian skeleton.
+The figure suggests that according to AVISO the debris of a plane that crashed along the seventh arc could not have flowed to this region in this period of time, and thus the objects detected in this area should have had a different origin.

-Figure 3a and b proceeds with a similar analysis to that of Fig. 2a and b, but using HYCOM data instead.
-In the HYCOM simulations, layers near the surface are strongly dominated by wind forcing and, as a result, the velocity fields are subjected to high frequency variations.
+Figure 3a and b proceed with a similar analysis to that of Fig. 2a and b, but using HYCOM data instead.
+In the HYCOM simulations, layers near the surface are strongly dominated by wind forcing and, as a result, the velocity fields are subjected to high-frequency variations.
 As explained in Sects.
-1 and 2, our study assumes a similarity 25 between debris motion and that of drifters.
-Mancho et al. (2006a), Branicki and Kirwan (2010) and Sulman et al. (2013) justify the study of Lagrangian structures from velocity fields by considering layers just below the very upper layers which are slightly wind filtered.
-In Fig. 3a and b the background coloring shows 2-D Lagrangian structures obtained at 50 m depth.
+1 and 2, our study assumes a similarity between debris motion and that of drifters.
+Mancho et al. (2006a), Branicki and Kirwan Jr. (2010) and Sulman et al. (2013) justify the study of Lagrangian structures from velocity fields produced by models by considering layers just below the very upper layers that are slightly wind filtered.
+In Fig. 3a and b the background coloring show 2-D Lagrangian structures obtained at 50 m depth.
 The Lagrangian structures now are much more blurred than those obtained from AVISO, but still a comparison is feasible in terms of the mesoscale structures highlighted by the M function.
-HYCOM shows mesoscale features linked to the circumpolar current further spread into the north, and the calm region close to drifter 16545 still seems to be present, but rather diffuse and displaced south of the
+HYCOM shows mesoscale features linked to the circumpolar current further spread into the north, and the calm region close to drifter 16545 still seems to be present, but rather diffuse and displaced south of the drifter.

-5 drifter.
 Figure 3a illustrates that the spreading of the presumed impact area is broader than that computed from AVISO data, but still smaller than the AMSA search area.
 Further details are found in movie S2.
 The calm area in which drifter 16539 seemed to be anchored, according to Fig. 3b, now appears as a more active region with diffuse structures.
-However the HYCOM analysis likewise confirms that the debris of a plane crashing along the 7th arc could have barely reached this region in this period of time.
+However, the HYCOM analysis likewise confirms that the debris of a plane crashing along the seventh arc could have barely reached this region in this period of time.